 I have nothing against growing food in cities and it is something that I have advocated for many years.
 There are many small plots of land that should be used for food production as well as flat roofs on building which make ideal growing spaces.
 See this from 2008 and this from 2009 and there are many more examples on the City Farmer web site

 There are problems with the current push by the hydroponic industry not least of which is the claim that it is ‘organic’.

 Hydroponic growing uses N-P-K fertilisers, (nitrogen, phosphorous, potassium) dissolved in water that is fed to plants.
-Some systems use plastic roughs through which water constantly circulates while other use an artificial substrate.
+Some systems use plastic troughs through which water constantly circulates while other use an artificial substrate.
 They all rely on the same chemical fertilisers used in conventional farming which require huge amounts of energy to make.
-The mining of potash is an environmental consideration as is the continuing high level of depletion of the resources.
+The mining of potash is an environmental disaster as is the continuing high level of depletion of other resources.
 None of this is sustainable in the long term.

 To grow strong, healthy and nutritious plants requires more than just N-P-K, fertilisers.
 Soil contains many micro-nutrients which are essential for healthy, disease resistant plants.
 Hydro growers will argue that their fertilisers contain other chemicals but they can never truly mimic the complex web of nutrients available in soil.

 Hydroponics uses products like rock wool, vermiculite or perlite to anchor plants roots in the early stages of growth or as a substrate for the whole life of the plant.
 After use these products are discarded as they cannot be reused due to fear of infection.
 They are products manufactured from minerals using large amounts of heat.
 Again, very unsustainable.